ibm-7094a/ventura-xfce/README.md

 ```
 cp ~/ventura-xfce/wallpapers/ ~/.wallpapers
 ```
+If wallpapers do not appear on login, right click on desktop & select Desktop Settings > Background > Folder > Other > /home/YOUR_USERNAME/.wallpapers/
 #### Panel
 ```
 sudo cp ~/ventura-xfce/config/xfce4/ ~/.config/xfce4 -r
 sudo cp ~/ventura-xfce/config/xfce4-dict/ ~/.config/xfce4-dict -r
 ```
+## To Finish, Restart Your Computer & Log Back Into XFCE

 #### DEBLOAT
 All of the above was written under the assumption that you want to keep copies of everything.